-Directors who at 31 December 2012 were Directors or Auditors of other companies listed on Italian and foreign-regulated markets, and/or of financial companies, banks, insurance companies or large companies, are listed below:
+Directors who at 31 December 2013 were Directors or Auditors of other companies listed on Italian and foreign-regulated markets, and/or of financial companies, banks, insurance companies or large companies, are listed below:

-- Eugenio Barcellona: Member of the Board of Directors of Angelini Finanziaria S.p.A. and of Fondazione Angelini; - Enrico Corradi: Sole Director of Eredi Savioli S.r.l. and Fincorrad S.r.l.; Chairman of the Board of Directors of Credem Private Equity S.G.R.
-S.p.A.; Deputy Chairman of the Board of Directors of Euromobiliare Fiduciaria S.p.A.; Member of the Board of Directors of Argo Tractors S.p.A., Banca Euromobiliare S.p.A., Credito Emiliano S.p.A. and Credito Emiliano Holding S.p.A.; Chairman of the Board of Auditors of Comer Industries S.p.A. and Standing Auditor of Max Mara Fashion Group S.r.l. and Maxima S.r.l.; - Luca Garavoglia: Member of the Board of Directors of RCS MediaGroup S.p.A.; - Karen Guerra: Member of the Board of Directors of Amcor Ltd., Swedish Match AB and (from 1 January 2013) Electrocomponents PLC; - Thomas Ingelfinger: Member of the Board of Directors of Beiersdorf S.p.A.; - Paolo Marchesini: Member of the Board of Directors of Gregson's S.A. and Sella & Mosca S.p.A. - Stefano Saccardi: Chairman of the Board of Directors of Campari Wines S.r.l. and Lascelles deMercado & Co.
-Ltd. and member of the Board of Directors of Campari Australia Pty Ltd. and Sella & Mosca S.p.A.
+- Eugenio Barcellona: Member of the Board of Directors of Angelini Finanziaria S.p.A. and of Fondazione Angelini; - Luca Garavoglia: Member of the Board of Directors of Amplifon S.p.A. and RCS MediaGroup S.p.A.; - Karen Guerra: Member of the Board of Directors of Amcor Ltd., Swedish Match AB and Electrocomponents PLC; - Thomas Ingelfinger: Member of the Board of Directors of Beiersdorf S.p.A.;

+- Paolo Marchesini: Member of the Board of Directors of Gregson's S.A. and Sella&Mosca S.p.A.; - Stefano Saccardi: Chairman of the Board of Directors of Campari Wines S.r.l. and J.Wray&Nephew Ltd and member of the Board of Directors of Campari Australia Pty Ltd. and Sella&Mosca S.p.A.